ZirunWang11/newProject/README.md

 ﻿# Syndic8 Java Code Challenge

+## Check Path
 There are 5 branches

-the Main branch only contain README
+ 1. Main branch only contain README

- **1. First_master is the first commit which including UML and frame class
+ 2. First_master is the first commit which including UML and frame class
- 2. Second_master is the second commit which including two more class
+ 3. Second_master is the second commit which including two more class
- 3. Third_master which including overwrite part
+ 4. Third_master which including overwrite part
- 4. Final_master which is the final version**
+ 5. Final_master which is the final version

 Used Eclipse IDE for Enterprise and Web Developer to finish this Code Challenge.

 Created a Dynamic Web Project